baileyraven03/baileyraven03/README.md

 An undergraduate MEng Aerosapce Engineering student @ The University of Sheffield (South Yorkshire, UK), with a specialisation in avionic systems.
 I have a desire to develop my software skills both for 'work' and for personal use, hense this profile.
-I use MatLab (w/ Simulink) & C regularly as apart of my degree, so there may be scripts here.
+I use MatLab (with Simulink) & C regularly as apart of my degree, so there may be scripts here.
 These could include:
 --> Power Circuit Design and Analysis
 --> Signal Processing, Modulation & Demodulation